Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ![image](_static/images/DigitalDisplay2.png)

-Text display use percentage style can't display percent sign because it dose not exist in game.fnt

 The SHP display uses frames 0-9 of the SHP file for green HP, 10-19 for yellow HP, and 20-29 for red HP, 30-32 frames are the separator for green, yellow and red HP respectively.
 In percentage style use 33-35 frams as percent sign.

 Default Alignment: